 03 of 07

 While some haunted houses only operate from September through October, there are also a number of haunted buildings you can visit any time of year.
 The popular seasonal haunted houses happen in converted warehouses around the city and include Blood Manor (moving to a new location for 2018) and the "This Is Real" immersive theatrical horror experience.
-The only year-round haunted house is Times Scare, which is near the popular Times Square in Manhattan.

 04 of 07